KenDickey/Cuis-Smalltalk-Continuations/README.md

 # Cuis-Smalltalk-Continuations
 ==============================

-Package is trivil port of the SeaSide code for Continuations open under MIT Licence.
+Package is trivial port of the SeaSide code for Continuations open under MIT Licence.

 Tested in Cuis 4.2 rev 2203.